snakesonabrain/groundhog/JOSS/paper.md

 # Applications in geotechnical engineering education

 `Groundhog` is being used in undergraduate and graduate courses at Ghent University.
-The package allows students to spend more time on the parameter selection process and get more insight into the underlying data for the semi-empirical correlations.
+By providing a parametric and well-documented implementation of geotechnical correlations, the package allows students to spend more time on the parameter selection process and get more insight into the underlying data for these semi-empirical correlations.
 The effect of parameter variations can also easily be studied while reducing the time spent on implementing equations.

 A dedicated two-day training course has also been set up to teach Python and `Groundhog` to geotechnical engineers seeking to get started with scripting.
 This course has been delivered to Systra in Dubai (April 2024) and RINA in Milan (October 2024).